-How To Brew a Better Plunger (French Press) Coffee
+How To Brew a Better Plunger (French Press) Coffee in 2025

 Summary

-1. A french press (or plunger) can brew excellent coffee
+- A french press (or plunger) can brew excellent coffee

-2. Start with fresh roasted, specialty coffee like our Street Fighter Blend if you add milk or one of our single origins for black.
+- Start with fresh roasted, specialty coffee like our Street Fighter Blend if you add milk or one of our single origins for black.

 By taking the care and attention you would with say Aeropress or pour over, plunger coffee can be delicious, clean and sweet.

-Both filter and espresso roasts work well.
+Both filter and espresso roasts can work well.
 If you like a brighter, fruitier brew and drink it black, try a filter roast.
 If you add milk or like a stronger brew, then an espresso roast will give a big, bold cup.

 Use the golden ratio we follow for all brewing, 6g coffee per 100 ml of water.
 Grind the coffee to a coarse grind right beforehand.
 Use scales and a timer and you’ll have a delicious beverage.